mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/intervals/index.md

     "coldstart_aws_scatter"
     "Cold and warm latency as a function of interval between two subsequent requests" >}}

-The lifetime of an instance doesn't seem deterministic, but we can estimate it to be **between 25 and 65 minutes**.
-An idle instance almost always stays alive for at least 25 minutes.
-Then, the probability of it being disposed slowly starts to grow and reaches 100% somewhere after 1 hour since the last request.
+The lifetime of an instance doesn't seem deterministic, but we can estimate it to be **between 10 and 17 minutes**.
+Sometimes, cold starts happen as soon as **5 minutes** after the previous request.
+The probability of an idle instance being disposed slowly starts to grow and reaches 100% around **17 minutes** since the last request.

 The following chart estimates the probability of a cold start (Y-axis) by the interval between two subsequent requests (X-axis):